Pacioretty scores twice, Golden Knights beat Avalanche 5-2

 Marchessault’s empty-netter with less than a minute remaining provided the final margin.

 Karlsson put the Golden Knights in front just 10 seconds into the game, when he gathered a loose puck fed from defenseman Alex Pietrangelo, raced in, and netted a backhand short side on Dubnyk.
 It was the fastest goal to start a game in the franchise’s four-year history.
-He became the third player to score within the opening 10 seconds of a game in 2020-21.

 After collecting themselves from a sluggish start and two penalties, the Avalanche kept immense pressure on Fleury and it eventually paid off when Toews smacked home a rebound to tie it with 6:17 left in the first.